 - Continue in their current assignment until the Joint Panel determines the need for a support provider. - If assigned, work full-time as a support provider until the Joint Panel determines the service is no longer needed.
-Generally assignments will be for the school year and will not continue more than three (3) years except as in 16.7.4.11.
-As needed, a one-year extension can be added to the term with mutual agreement of ACT.
+Generally assignments will be for the school year and will not continue more than three (3) years except as in 10.8.2 and 16.7.4.11.
+As needed, an additional one- or two-year extension can be added to the term with mutual agreement of ACT.
 Once an individual has served as a support provider, the individual may reapply to be a support provider after returning to his/her regular duties for a period of two years.